-When position is located in area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependants may be required;
+- Required to undergo and pass pre-placement and periodic medical checks (when position is located in an area classed as isolated and remote, a pre-employment medical examination of an individual and his/her dependants may be required);

-Possession and maintenance St. John’s Ambulance Standard First Aid Certificate (or equivalent) and CPR certificate;
+- Valid St. John’s Ambulance Standard First Aid certificate (or equivalent) and CPR certificate;

-Willingness to work and/or travel in varied terrain, weather conditions, isolated locations and by various means of transportation, including small fixed-wing aircraft and helicopters;
+- Willingness to work and/or travel under challenging conditions (including varied terrain, weather conditions, isolated locations and by various means of transportation) for extended periods of time;

-Willingness to work irregular hours, overtime, weekends and/or statutory holidays and provincial/territorial holidays, when required;
+- Willingness to work extensive and/or irregular hours including evenings, weekends and/or statutory holidays and overtime;

-Willingness to obtain certification in the operation of various forms of ground vehicles (e.g. all-terrain vehicles) and marine vessels (motorized and non-motorized vessels) as required.
+- Willingness to obtain certification in the operation of various forms of ground (e.g. all-terrain vehicles) and marine/moving water (motorized and non-motorized vessels) transportation as required.